LexouDuck/42/10-roger-skyline-1/README.md

 And you can run it by doing `perl slowloris.pl -dns [IP] -port [port]` - you should test it on both HTTP ports and SSH port.

-It should not be able to successfully send any packets to your VM (be careful with the SSH port, it seems to work differently)
+It should not be able to successfully send any packets to your VM - though the SSH port will probably fail.
+This is usually because you're testing it from the host machine, which has the correct RSA keys for SSH.

+You will need to **clone** your current VM (name it attack-test or something), and on this new cloned VM, you can

 ---